-Heartworms are a type of parasite that migrate to the heart where they mature into adult heartworms.
+Heartworms are a type of parasite that migrate to the heart, where they mature into adult heartworms.
 The presence of heartworms causes extensive damage to the heart, the lungs, and the surrounding major blood vessels.
-Untreated heartworm disease is always fatal, although a dog may live for months or even years harboring heartworms, depending upon the number of heartworms present.
+Untreated heartworm disease is always fatal, although a dog may live for months or even years harboring heartworms, depending on the number of heartworms present.
 Even if treated, the damage already done at the time of the treatment remains.
-Therefore, the quality and quantity of life for dogs treated for heartworms depends upon the number of worms present and the amount of damage already present at the time of treatment.
-Dogs with low numbers of heartworms with minimal damage present can live a normal life span after treatment.
+Therefore, the quality and quantity of life for dogs treated for heartworms depends on the number of worms and amount of damage present at the time of treatment.
+Dogs with low numbers of heartworms and minimal damage present can live a normal life span after treatment.
 Dogs with existing damage may need medication life-long to keep them comfortable.
 Heartworm disease in dogs is a tragedy because it is so easily prevented.

 Heartworms are transmitted by mosquitoes.
-Mosquitoes carrying heartworm larvae bite dogs and inject the infective larvae into the dog under the skin or into tiny blood vessels as the mosquito takes its blood meal.
-These larvae mature through several stages as they also migrate towards the heart, where the adult heartworms take up residence.
-The physical presence of the heartworms irritates the vessel and heart walls and, depending upon the number present, occlude vessels, causing the heart to pump harder against increased resistance to blood flow.
+Mosquitoes carrying heartworm larvae bite dogs and inject the infective larvae into the dog under their skin, or into tiny blood vessels as the mosquito takes its blood meal.
+These larvae mature through several stages, as they also migrate towards the heart, where the adult heartworms take up residence.
+The physical presence of the heartworms irritates the vessel and heart walls, and, depending on the number present, occlude vessels, causing the heart to pump harder against increased resistance to blood flow.
 Eventually, the heart will fail.